thatRailsGuy/fantasy_football/clints_league/information.md

 ## Divisions

 Schedule will be determined by three divisions with four teams each.
 Each team will play everybody in their division twice and everybody else once throughout the season.
+See https://www03.myfantasyleague.com/2020/display_schedule?SCHEDULE=1_3_12_14-e

 Divisions will be decided by the playoff seed order (regular season finish) from the previous year.